-There is no guarantee that our current or future clinical trials, including any Phase 3 trials, will be approved by regulators, and no guarantee that they will be completed or, if completed, will be successful, or if successful, will result in an approval for the sale of any of our product candidates.
+There is no guarantee that our current or future clinical trials will be approved by regulators, and no guarantee that they will be completed or, if completed, will be successful, or if successful, will result in an approval for the sale of any of our product candidates.
 The success of brincidofovir will depend on several factors, including the following:

-- successful conduct of required trial(s) of oral brincidofovir for the treatment of adenovirus; - successful conduct of a second efficacy study of oral brincidofovir in an animal model of smallpox infection, and acceptance of data from these animal model studies by the FDA and foreign regulatory bodies; - development of an IV formulation and/or alternate drug formulations; - receipt of marketing approvals from the FDA and corresponding regulatory authorities outside the United States; - establishing commercial manufacturing capabilities;

-- launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payers; - · effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; - · obtaining, maintaining, enforcing and defending intellectual property rights and claims; and - establishing distribution channels in the EU and U.S.
+- · acceptance of data from our studies of oral brincidofovir in animal models by the FDA and foreign regulatory bodies; - receipt of marketing approvals from the FDA and corresponding regulatory authorities outside the United States; - · establishing commercial manufacturing capabilities; - acceptance of the product, if approved for marketing; - effectively competing with other therapies; - · a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.